Security advisory regarding Yahoo hack

 Yahoo recently confirmed a massive breach of over 500 million email accounts, including both credentials and security questions.

-At mailfence, our security team was closely monitoring developments since the initial suspicions – and was analyzing the impact it might have on our users.
+At Mailfence – a secure and private email service, the security team was closely monitoring developments since the initial suspicions – and was analyzing the impact it might have on our users.
 As a result, we have decided to issue this generic security advisory regarding Yahoo hack.

 - If your account recovery address is a Yahoo emailaddress, this means that the compromise of your Yahoo address could lead to a compromise of your Mailfence account.
 We therefore recommend you to change your yahoo mail account password and disable security questions.